• Fendall Hall - Day Tour & Candlelight Tour

 312 North Randolph

 This home was built by Dr. William H. Thornton, for his bride Mary Butler Shorter.
 Mary was the daughter of early settlers, Rueben Clark and Mary Butler (Gill) Shorter and the sister to Civil War Governor, John Gill Shorter.
 The home was built from timber from land given to Mary by her parents.
-The 2-story residence was constricted of pegs; nails being used only on the roof.
+The 2-story residence was constructed of pegs; nails being used only on the roof.

 The current owners, The Gulledge’s, were instrumental in saving Eufaula’s Jewish cemetery which has grave sites from 1845-1971.